luciancheng/LeetCodeSolutions/README.md

-# Welcome to my solutions to some leetcode problems
+# Welcome to my LeetCode Solutions

+## Things to note
-I am not very good at leetcode, but these solutions are done using my own intuition and solutions in C++.
-Feel free to browse around dig into my brain, and leave suggestions for improvements
+- I am not good at LeetCode, but trying to get better
+- These are most likely not the best possible solution, but these are done with my intuition
+- Feel free to dig around into my thorough process
+- Open to comments about improving my solutions
+- Done in C++